When is the Best Time to Visit San Diego?

 San Diego in December is one of the best months to visit and enjoy a walking tour if you want to flee the cold.
 You get a mix of good weather and the holiday festivities continue!
 Two of the hotels that celebrate Christmas big time are the Fairmont Grand Del Mar’s Winter Wonderland and Del’s Skating by the Sea!
 Where else can you spot a Christmas tree, holiday cheer, ice skating, and the Pacific’s waves crashing on the shore!?
 But, make sure to book your hotel or Airbnb ASAP because many people will have the same idea as you!

-A few of the must-see December holiday events in San Diego are:
+A few of my must-see December holiday events in San Diego are:

 The million-dollar question is … can you go to the beach in December?
 Well, that depends!
 SD locals use the beach to go for a run, a walk, watch the sunset, build a winter bonfire, or bundle up in a wet suit to go surf in the Pacific Ocean (local surfers do not miss a day!).
 Depending on where you are coming from, you might think the “brisk” San Diego weather is a walk in the park compared to snow and heavy winter coats.

-While we truly believe San Diego is worth visiting all year long, we know it depends on preferences!
-If you want to dodge the tourist crowds and soak in some sun and holiday fun, we hope to see you from September – December!
-P.S. no matter the weather, we are ready to tour you around our favorite Southern California city!
-Contact us for more info.
+While I truly believe San Diego is worth visiting year-round, it all comes down to what you’re looking for.
+If you want to dodge the tourist crowds and soak in some sun and holiday fun, I hope to see you from September – December!
+P.S. no matter the weather, I’m ready to tour you around our favorite Southern California city!
+Contact So Diego for more info.

 This blog was written by San Diego native, Melissa Harter.
 Melissa hails from San Jose, CA, and has been a San Diego local for five years now after a 10-year-long pit stop in Los Angeles.
 In L.A., she began her writing career crafting digital content for a wide range of clients, including The Real Talk Show, Sharon Osbourne, Hank Azaria, Time-Life, and Cardinal Financial.
 She’s excited to be able to use her passion for writing to introduce people to some of the best spots in San Diego, many of which she has already frequented or has on her ever-expanding list of things to do … In her spare time, she enjoys taking her puppy, Milo, to all of the best dog beaches in SD, grabbing a glass of wine or a cup of joe at new places, and hosting watch parties for The Bachelorette TV show.